earlfogel/food/README.md

 Put sauce on and bake at 350 F for 25-30 minutes on each side.

-Note: I leave out the consome and onion and don't cook the sauce.
+Note: I leave out the consomme and onion and don't cook the sauce.

 ## Greek Ribs